Arghun-dev/Configure-Redux-for-Next-App/README.md

 You need these 3 packages for redux to be added to the next app.

-`$. yarn add next-redux-wrapper redux react-redux`
+`$. yarn add next-redux-wrapper redux react-redux redux-thunk redux-devtools-extension`

 Then add your folder structure for `redux`